-What You Need to Make Your Own Wrist or Ankle Weights
+How to Make Your Own Wrist and Ankle Weights

 - Quality thread

 Cut two pieces of fabric, 13 inches by 9 inches each.

 Cut the webbing into two 18-inch pieces.
 If you're using nylon webbing, carefully melt the ends of the sections with a hot knife tool or flame to prevent the webbing from fraying.